Skip to content

 Directions to Driftwood

-From Seaford, turn R into Bishopstone Rd, then immed L into Marine Dr, 2nd on R. Only park same side as house please, not on bend beyond the drive.
+From Seaford, turn R into Bishopstone Rd, immed L into Marine Dr, then take 2nd on R. Please park on the same side as the house only, not on the bend beyond the drive.

 Driftwood openings